mtribaldos/ansible-for-pythonistas-talk/PITCHME.md

 ##### The simple (and naïve?) approach
 ### Shell scripts

-- Not robust
-- Low quality, bad maintenance, inexistent documentation
+- Not robust, low quality, bad maintenance, inexistent documentation
 - Explicit transport mechanisms.
 Not standard methods
 - Very hard to achieve reusable code
 - Normally not **idempotent** tasks (what?)